Settings in production

 This attribute must :

-• have an default value.
+• have a default value.

-• don't start with an underscore.
+• not start with an underscore.

 • be untyped or have the following types: str, int, float, bool.